Biological Clock Tick Interpretation

 All life on Earth works in coordination with the rotation of the planet.
 Day and night are the basic parameters around which living beings move.
 As early as the 18th century, the astronomer Jean Jacques d’Ortous de Marian note that there were functions in plants that carry out during the day and others at night, regardless of whether they expose to light or not.

-How does the Biological Clock Work?
+How does the Biological Clock Tick?

 How do we Detect Biological Rhythms?